-Labels can do a lot for your business from product branding and legal compliance to organization and security.
-They are an important investment for your brand, so it’s critical that they are in optimal condition when you’re ready to apply them.
+Labels can do a lot for your business, from product branding and legal compliance to organization and security.
+They are an important investment for your brand, so they must be in optimal condition when you’re ready to apply them.
 Labels that haven’t been stored correctly in the proper climate can cause real headaches when it’s time for application.

 In this article, you’ll learn how heat and humidity affect your labels, and how to mitigate these issues before they happen so your product labels (and your business) look their best at all times.

 The ideal temperature range for storing and applying most labels is 60 to 77 degrees Fahrenheit.